 Running Time (minutes): 115

 Description: Four magicians each answer a mysterious summons to an obscure address with secrets inside.
-A year later, they are the Four Horseman, big time stage illusionists who climax their sold out Las Vegas show with a bank apparently robbed for real.
+A year later, they are the Four Horsemen, big time stage illusionists who climax their sold-out Las Vegas show with a bank apparently robbed for real.
 This puts agents Dylan Rhodes of the FBI and Alma Vargas of Interpol on the case to find out how they did it.
-However, this mystery proves difficult to solve even with the insights of the professional illusion exposer, Thaddeus Bradley.
-What follows is a bizarre investigation where nothing is what it seems with illusions, dark secrets and hidden agendas galore as all involved are reminded of a great truth in this puzzle: the closer you look, the less you see.
+However, the mystery proves difficult to solve, even with the insights of the professional illusion exposer, Thaddeus Bradley.
+What follows is a bizarre investigation where nothing is what it seems, with illusions, dark secrets and hidden agendas galore as all involved are reminded of a great truth in this puzzle: the closer you look, the less you see.

 Genres: Crime, Mystery, Thriller